 Upgrading from the base unit, you will find a few more bells and whistles to play with.
 The EX and higher trim levels offer LaneWatch.
 This Honda tech uses a side-mirror camera to display an image onto the center screen, eliminating the passenger-side blind spot.
 Spring for the new EX-L package and you get heated leather seats with contrast stitching to boot.

 All of the upgrades are accompanied by a slightly higher price tag.
-The base model begins at approximately L14,000 or 2,577,383 yen.
+The base model begins at around $2,500 and ranges up to $27,000 on BE FORWARD (as of February 2020 average BF prices).
 The price reflects a meager increase of less than 2 percent compared to the 2015 model.
 If you compare the base price to other popular hybrid cars, the CR-Z falls nicely below the Toyota Prius, but slightly above the Honda Fit.

-Despite its many positive points, the Honda CR-Z is not the perfect car for every buyer.
-Its main drawback is the outdated IMA system.
-The IMA equipped units are underpowered compared to many of the other hybrids on the market and deliver lower fuel efficiency ratings.
+The main drawbacks for this CR-Z is typical of any sports car on the market, the fuel economy—in this case due to the older IMA system.
 Honda’s own Earth Dreams hybrid system offers better fuel efficiency and much more impressive horsepower.
 The IMA systems seem destined for history since the CR-Z is the last Honda model to use them; Honda having already phased out the Civic hybrid and Insight that were based on IMA technology.
+Despite this, the CR-Z’s fuel efficiency is more than decent for a coupe.

-Despite its drawbacks, or perhaps because of them, the 2016 Honda CR-Z remains a very viable option for buyers who want a sporty car that still delivers decent fuel economy.
-Then there is always the legendary dependability of Honda to consider.
+The 2016 Honda CR-Z remains a very viable option for buyers who want a sporty car that still delivers good fuel economy.
+Then again, Honda has a reputation for legendary dependability.
+Go to BE FORWARD for the best deals on used CR-Z models today!